2024 attack on the United States embassy in Beirut: Investigation

+did not officially claim responsibility for the armed attack near the U.S. Embassy in Lebanon.

 The Lebanese army raided Majdal Anjar and Suweiri and arrested five people, including three of the gunman's relatives and a citizen suspected of having a relationship with him.
 The number of arrests rose to 20 by 8 June.

 Reaction

 The Ministry of Foreign Affairs of the United Arab Emirates issued a statement condemning the attack on the embassy.
 Qatar's foreign ministry and GCC Secretary-General, Jassim Mohammed Al-Badawi, condemned the attack as well.